IT sector needs to find new locations, talent sources to address attrition: Rishad Premji

-As the Indian IT industry battles with high levels of attrition, it must find new locations and talent sources to address this challenge, Wipro chairman Rishad Premji said at the ongoing Karnataka Investment Summit in Bengaluru.
+As the Indian IT industry battles with high levels of attrition, it must find new locations and talent sources to address this challenge, Wipro chairman Rishad Premji said at the ongoing Global Investors Meet 2022 in Bengaluru.

 “Covid has shown us that work can be done remotely and at scale.
 This would make it easier to widen the talent pool and help especially women and people with disabilities, who will benefit from the flexibility of remote work,” Premji said.